-- A set of metric Allen wrenches. - A small adjustable wrench.
+- A set of metric Allen wrenches. - A set of English Allen wrenches. - A small adjustable wrench.
 We strongly recommend against the use of pliers to hold and turn nuts.
-It only serves to frustrate you and destroy the nut. - A bicycle chain tool. - A small screwdriver (to adjust the derailleurs). - A bicycle cable and housing cutter (ordinary wire snips tend to flatten and mangle the end of the cable). - Torx driver. - Cassette installation tool (for standard cassette).
+It only serves to frustrate you and destroy the nut. - A bicycle chain tool. - A small screwdriver (to adjust the derailleurs). - A bicycle cable and housing cutter (ordinary wire snips tend to flatten and mangle the end of the cable). - Torx driver. - Park FRW-1 cassette installation tool (for standard cassette).